EvanMarie/remix-vite-tailwind-minimal-template/README.md

 - Pre-configured **theme** with customizable colors, typography, and layout options.
 - Components built with **Framer Motion** for animations and transitions.
 - **Fully responsive** design and components, built with scalability in mind.
+- **TypeScript support** for improved developer experience and type safety.

 ## Getting Started